cncf/toc/operations/dd-toc-guide.md

 This light-weight triage/evaluation must cover the list below (it is not exhaustive and is a minimum triage set from the [incubation template retrieved 12 DEC 2025](https://github.com/cncf/toc/blob/c2943ffc98064dd88e9ef9c4afd5a8856898942f/.github/ISSUE_TEMPLATE/template-incubation-application.md)):
 * Adoption Assertion includes the Adopters file link, and the project has an entry in the Adopter's form responses to provide 5-7 adopters to reach out to.
 * Application Process Principles provides
-  * the link to the Recording, issue, and/or meeting notes from a TAG meeting where the project presented with the domain specific TAG
+  * Either: the link to the Recording, issue, and/or meeting notes from a TAG meeting where the project presented with the domain specific TAG -or- completion of the [General Technical Review (GTR)](../tags/resources/toc-supporting-guides/general-technical-questions.md) or [Domain Technical Review (DTR)](../tags/resources/toc-supporting-guides/tag-domain-technical-review-template.md) in lieu of a TAG meeting
   * assertion of vendor neutrality
   * assertion of review and acknowledge of expectations of CNCF projects and requirements for moving forward through the CNCF maturity levels
   * provided any additional documentation links the project feels is appropriate for its type